 The purpose of an EHCP is a positive one.
 The idea is to provide clear structured support for any difficulties a child has, and identify what a school must put in place to help them, along with the outcomes necessary to achieve it.
-There will also be a clear timeframe drawn up, during which the outcomes should be achieved, and when they will be next reviewed.
+There will also be a clear timeframe, during which the outcomes should be achieved, and when they will be reviewed.
 The fact that it’s legally binding means the local authority must fund any extra help identified as necessary.

 The process varies according to the local authority, but has some set requirements.
 Initially you will be asked to request an EHC needs assessment (EHCna), to see if your child’s needs can be met under the setting’s current SEN arrangements or whether an EHC plan is necessary.
 Not all EHC needs assessments will lead to EHC plans.

 SENCos generally start off the process for you.
 But if your school is not being proactive, or is contesting your view that your child needs extra help, you can request an EHC needs assessment for your child, yourself, or a young person 16-25 can, via a form on the local education authority website.
-Alternatively, parents can speak to the special educational needs department of their local authority.
+Alternatively, parents can speak to the SEND department of their local authority.

 There are certain criteria to meet to qualify for an EHC needs assessment.
 You must supply evidence of your child’s academic attainment and rate of progress, as well as information about the nature, extent and context of their needs, and what intervention has been put in place to support the child.
 Evidence of the child’s physical, emotional and social needs is also required.
 They will ask you to participate in information gathering about your child, including filling out a page called, ‘All About Me’.
 This is your chance to document your child’s strengths, difficulties and aspirations and it will inform the local authority of your perspective.
 In addition there is an opportunity to express your own views and hopes as parents.
 If an EHC plan is deemed necessary, these reports will form the first section.

-Katie Clarke, who has been through the whole EHCP process, advises parents to stick to their guns, and move straight to an appeal, which – despite the name – is only a paper exercise, and more than 90 per cent of families who appeal win their case.
+Katie Clarke, who has been through the whole EHCP process, advises parents to stick to their guns, and move straight to an appeal, which – despite the name – is only a paper exercise, and more than 95 per cent of families who appeal have, in part, a positive outcome.

 'I was being called in on a near-daily basis by my son's mainstream school around problems they were having with his autistic behaviours, yet when we applied for an EHCP, we were turned down,' she says.
 'I thought that was the end of the line, but luckily we got some advice and appealed, and this time they accepted it.'

 Once they agree to assess, the local authority gathers information from parents and all education professionals, therapists and doctors involved in the child’s care.
-You will hear within 16 weeks of your initial request if they conclude an EHCP is appropriate.
-They will then invite the family to a Support and Outcomes Plan session, to agree the provision before the final draft is published.
+The information-gathering process can take up to 20 weeks and involves inviting the family to a Support and Outcomes Plan session, to agree the provision before the final draft is published.
 Don’t forget to find out who is responsible for reviewing the EHCP and to set a review date.
 For younger children, it may need updating every few months, for most children it will be an annual review.

 Parents can be upset by the bleak picture an EHCP presents of their child.
 ‘You have to grit your teeth.
 It’s horrible to read a number of professional reports describing your child in negative terms, but it’s necessary in order to get the right help,’ says Donnelly.